-HHS Noble Call owned by Pearl Chaffe and rider is an 11-year-old Irish-bred registered Irish Sport Horse.
+HHS Noble Call owned by Pearl Chaffe and rider is a 12-year-old Irish-bred registered Irish Sport Horse.
 Bred by Anne Hughes he is by Marion Hughes 2004 Irish Olympic team jumping stallion (Heritage) Fortunas out of a mare by Cavalier Royale.
 He was acquired as a 6-year-old from Marion Hughes having done some showjumping and is described by Padraig as ‘large and white’.
 His owner Pearl Chaffe was a former competitor in the ‘70s and ‘80s.

 16.3hh , bay , gelding